raganwald-deprecated/homoiconic/2012/04/active_record_leaks_like_a_sieve.md

 # Captain Obvious says, "ActiveRecord Leaks Like a Sieve"

 Well, not ActiveRecord itself, but rather the abstraction it presents.
-Today I had the pleasure of laughing at my PHP-using colleagues, who have the pleasure of needing to know why in PHP, `'9223372036854775807' == '9223372036854775808'`.
+Today I had the pleasure of laughing at my PHP-using colleagues, who inhabit a world where `'9223372036854775807' == '9223372036854775808'`.
 I was wrong to laugh, because not minutes later I found myself trying to isolate some unexpected behaviour in Ruby on Rails.

 Here's how to reproduce it.

-First, set up a plain jane vanilla rails project.
-Don't ask *me* how, I looked the other way, and when I looked back you needed to know all about Bundler and RVM and a bunch of other ways to reinvent the Virtual Machine wheel.
+First, set up a plain jane vanilla rails project (Don't ask *me* how, I looked the other way, and when I looked back you needed to know all about Bundler and RVM and a bunch of other ways to reinvent the Virtual Machine wheel).
 Anyhow, when you've got that done:

 ```
 [tryit] rails g scaffold SomeTable some_column:string